poonchuanan/tp/docs/team/jlifah.md

 > Special thanks to Karthig for improving the readability of initial command line and Owen for refactoring the code to different packages.

 #### Enhancements implemented

 I implemented the `user profile` and `short cut` enhancements.
 For `user profile`, **traKCAL** automatically asks for a new user profile if there is no current one and deletes it if there is an unreadable one.

 Here are some of their commands:
 * `user c/` to create a new user profile.
+At the same time, it also
+   * calculates bmi
+   * calculates recommended calories
+   * calculates calories based on weight goal
 * `user e/` to edit 1 or more sections of the user profile.
 * `user l/` lists out the current user profile.
 * `createSet` creates shortcut with 1 or more activities.
 * `addSet` adds all the entries within the shortcut to the current day's list.

-**Justifications** `user profile` feature calculates bmi, recommended calories and actual calories needed for user to get a clear idea of their calorie journey.
+**Justifications** `user profile` feature gives the user a clear idea of their calorie journey.
 It also links to other features like graphs in traKCAL. `short cut` feature reduces user fatigue by offering a quick way to add in entries repeated often into the activity list.

 #### Contributions to User Guide